What are Co-Occurring Disorders?

 Individuals do not proceed straight from illness to recovery; neither should their treatment.
 That’s why we have a full continuum of care, aimed at providing care at every level no matter the acuity.
 If at any point a patient needs to step up or step down, our staff makes the transition as seamless as possible to minimize stress and anxiety.
 Treatment should adjust to the patient, rather than expecting the patient to adjust to treatment.

-If you are concerned that you may have an eating disorder, or if you have concerns regarding a loved one, feel free to call 781-647-6727 to speak with a Walden eating disorders intake specialist or complete the form to the right.
+If you are concerned that you, or someone you love, may have an eating disorder, please fill out the form on this page or call 866-305-2997 to speak with a Walden eating disorders intake specialist.